bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 				{/* method call result */}
 ```

-We will next add code to create a wallet, sync utxos with bitcoin node and get balance.
+We will next add code to create a wallet.

 To create a wallet the simple approach is to call `createWallet()` method with `mnemonic` , `password` and `network`.
-Lets add another click hander below where we have the `getMnemonic()` method
+Lets add another click handler below where we have the `getMnemonic()` method
 We want to see the response of this call so lets use `setDisplayText()` to see the output

 ```javascript